European shares down as weak commodity stocks offset Telecom, Bayer gains

 Mining and steel stocks such as ArcelorMittal and Glencore fell as metals prices steadied after reaching a four-month high in the previous session.

-Shares in Italy's Banco Popolare rose 5.9 percent after its CEO said the bank and its rival Popolare di Milano were getting closer to meeting the conditions set by the European Central Bank for clearing a possible merger.
-Popolare di Milano rose more than 3 percent.
+Shares in Italy's Banco Popolare rose 2.7 percent after its CEO said the bank and its rival Popolare di Milano were getting closer to meeting the conditions set by the European Central Bank for clearing a possible merger.
+Popolare di Milano was up more than 2 percent.

 "We reiterate our recent downgrade of Japan, and also downgrade Eurozone, from overweight to neutral.
 The region is still a crowded 'long', valuations are uninspiring, Euro is a headwind and ECB (European Central Bank) action is behind us," said JP Morgan strategist Mislav Matejka.